ViktorMetodiev13/HypoportSkyLines/README.md

 - **View All Bookings:** All bookings are displayed in a table below the form.
 - **Delete Booking:** Users can delete any booking from the table.
 - **Simple Design:** The app features a clean and minimalistic design for easy use.
+- **Infinite Scrolling:** Seamlessly load more bookings as you scroll through the table, offering a smooth and uninterrupted browsing experience.

 ## Tech Stack